What is it all about?

 Control

-One of the central ideas in Stoic philosophy is the dichotomy of control, the clear distinction between what is within our control and what is not.
-According to Stoics like Epictetus, our thoughts, actions, and choices are fully up to us.
-Things like the weather, other people’s opinions, or the outcomes of our efforts are not.
+One of the central ideas in Stoic philosophy is the dichotomy of control, the clear distinction between what is within our control and what isn’t.

 Present